Dr. Kathryn Brush, FRSC, Distinguished University Professor/Professor of Art History

-Professor Brush’s undergraduate and graduate teaching focuses on medieval art and architecture and on the histories, theories, and practices of art history and visual culture in the modern era.
-Her primary research interests are: Romanesque and Gothic art, medieval sculpture, the historiography of cultural-historical thought, and histories of museums, archives, and art collecting.
+Kathryn Brush’s undergraduate and graduate teaching focuses on medieval art and architecture and on the histories, theories, and practices of art history and visual culture in the nineteenth and twentieth centuries.
+Her primary research interests are: Romanesque and Gothic art; medieval sculpture; the historiography of cultural-historical thought; histories of museums, archives, and art collecting; and medievalism.

-Her graduate seminar during the academic year 2009-2010, “Mapping Medievalism at the Canadian Frontier,” was awarded special support from the Cohen Explorations Program in the Visual Arts.
-Professor Brush collaborated with graduate students and with art and historical institutions in southern Ontario, including the University of Toronto Art Centre, the Museum of Ontario Archaeology, and Museum London, to map the rich and multidimensional impact of medievalism on representations of North America’s history and visual culture.
-During the academic year 2010-11 this exploratory research and curatorial project resulted in an exhibition with multiple venues, a book, a symposium, and a range of public programming.
+Professor Brush actively involves students in her research.
+In 2010-2011 she collaborated with graduate students and art and historical institutions in southern Ontario, including the University of Toronto Art Centre, the Museum of Ontario Archaeology, and Museum London, to explore and analyze the rich and multidimensional impact of medievalism on representations of North America’s history and visual culture.
+This research and curatorial initiative (http://mappingmedievalism.ca) resulted in an exhibition with multiple venues, a book, a symposium, and a wide range of public programming.
+A graduate seminar in 2012-2013 on “Medieval/Modern: The Middle Ages in Twentieth- and Twenty-First-Century Visual Culture,” led to the production of a website foregrounding student research (http://medievalmodern.wix.com/seminar).

 Visiting Scholar, Harvard University Art Museums, 2007-2008